 Discussion and Conclusion

-Our results show that legislators positions on policies are responsive to constituents’ interests; specifically, we found that there is a negative correlation between the number of constituents who have long-car commutes and a legislator’s support for a higher gas tax.
+Our results show that legislators’ positions on policies are responsive to constituents’ interests; specifically, we found that there is a negative correlation between the share of constituents who have long-car commutes and a legislator’s support for a higher gas tax.
 This finding speaks to the constraints legislators face from the policy interests of their constituents and how changes to the costs and benefits of policies on particular groups can shape the range of policies that legislators can pursue without fear of electoral retribution.

 Our findings have practical implications for addressing climate change; analysis suggests that decreasing the number of people who commute by car is likely to provide legislators with the political will power to increase the gas tax, which in turn will reduce carbon emissions.
 We estimate that if 10% of people with a commute over 60 minutes used public transit instead of their personal vehicle, legislators would prefer a gas tax that is 6.6 cents higher.
 And a gas tax that is 6.6 cents higher would decrease U.S. carbon emissions by an additional 1% (Davis and Kilian, 2011).
 In Germany, for example, gas tax increases between 1997 and 2015 were found to substantially reduce vehicle miles traveled (Frondel and Vance 2018).
 Moreover, research has shown that while Germans are less car-dependent than Americans, car travel demand in the U.S. is more responsive to prices than in Germany, and therefore gas tax increases could have an even greater impact on carbon emissions in the U.S. than in Germany (Buehler 2010).